 The kitchen, which will be used by another cohort of Pacific Islander students to train in on-board catering, reflects those on the Pacific Patrol Boats they live and work on — even down to the ovens, which are identical to those found on the vessels.

-For 25 years AMC Search, the commercial arm of the Australian Maritime College, has been running training for South Pacific Island patrol boat workforces, under contract to the Department of Defence.
+For 25 years AMC Search, the training and consulting division of the Australian Maritime College, has been running training for South Pacific Island patrol boat workforces, under contract to the Department of Defence.

 Around 160 students a year have come to Tasmania to train in all aspects of running the Pacific Patrol Boats —from cook to captain — before heading back to their countries to put their new-found skills into practice.